Sness00/TheSpotiRoom/README.md

 4. Insert Client ID, Client Secret and Redirect URI in the opened window:
 ![Credentials](/img/credentials.png)

 5. A browser tab should open.
-Copy the link and past it inside the following window:
+Copy the link and paste it inside the following window:
 ![Link](/img/link.png)

 6. Sit back and enjoy!
-Next time you'll run the app it will skip the authentication process and will start to reproduce music automatically.
+Next time you'll run the app it will skip the authentication process and will start to reproduce music automatically

 7. You can turn off the application simply by closing Spotify, or by pressing the __Quit App__ button:
 ![Quit](/img/quit.png)